 Taj Mahal Quartzite—sometimes referred to as Taj Mahal quartz—is a beautiful type of natural quartzite mined in Brazil.
 As a natural stone, exact colorings vary from slab to slab, but generally you’ll see creamy whites and grays accompanied by veins of brown and gold.

-What is Taj Mahal Quartzite Used For?
+What Taj Mahal Quartzite is Commonly Used For

 Taj Mahal quartz is used for a variety of household adornments.
 This natural material offers the beauty of marble while still maintaining a high level of durability and hardness.